-I know it’s been a long time since I’ve written a post, but spring has provided me with a newfound urge to get back to writing!
-While running my own web design/branding business has been occupying most of my time, I miss writing just for the fun of it, so I thought I’d share something fun that I’m working towards–PADI Open Water Certification.
+It’s been a long time since I’ve written a post, but spring has brought with it a newfound urge to get back to writing!
+While running my own local SEO business occupies most of my time, I miss writing just for the fun of it, so I thought I’d share something fun that I’m working towards–PADI Open Water Certification.

-When I was younger, I always wanted to be a marine biologist.
+As a young child, I wanted to be a marine biologist.
 My idol was Eugenie Clark, an American ichthyologist (shark scientist) who is often referred to as the “Shark Lady.”
 I was obsessed and loved anything shark-related (I still do).
 Obviously, my career path took a different direction, but I never stopped loving the ocean and learning to dive has been something that has been on my to-do list for as long as I can remember.

 This spring, I decided to finally commit to PADI Open Water Certification so that I’ll be ready to start diving on our next trip to Hawaii in August and hopefully on a December 15-year anniversary trip somewhere warm!